 This course is an introduction to media and the various ways it impacts society.
 We will examine media from a historical context, looking at the evolution of media and the role it has played in society.
 We will dive into the major innovations that have changed the media landscape and how we receive media.
 Students completing this course will have an understanding of how different forms of media have been developed, the ways that they work, and how they connect everyone today.
+This course may be taken 1 time for credit.
+Course classification: LDC

-J280 Cooperative Work Experience Journalism 1-12 credits (3 lab hrs/wk/cr)
+J280 Cooperative Work Experience Journalism 1-12 credits (3 lab hrs/ wk/cr)

 This course offers career exploration and workplace experience within a widely defined number of supervised settings which provide professional experience in the field of journalism and media production.
+This course may be taken 12 times for credit.
+Course classification: LDC